Create and serve online features

 Online feature serving is backed by online feature tables.

-A feature view with online feature serving automatically synchronizes data from its offline feature views.
+A feature view with online feature serving automatically synchronizes data from the offline store.

 Use the target_lag parameter to configure how often data is synchronized to your online feature table.
 You can set this value from a minimum of 10 seconds to a maximum of 8 days.